sabuty/import_converter/README.md

  * The tool, on purpose, crashes when settings are missing or runtime errors are encountered.
  * There are no tests.
  * It has all the qualities of a "developer is new to Rust and built this in 3 days" project.
 Usage of advanced techniques and features of Rust would likely make the code much more enjoyable.
- * Only tested on Windows.
+ * Only tested on Windows and debian within WSL (Windows Subsystem for Linux).
  * It might just not work for you.